spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.md

 this feature must be registered and enabled via table config.
 Batch actions are functions that can be performed on multiple items within a table.
 As soon as at least one row is selected in the table, the batch action bar with allowed actions will appear at the top of the table.
-To exit or escape `batch action mode`, the user can deselect the items.
+To escape the `batch action mode`, it is necessary to unselect the table rows.

 See an example below, how to use the Batch Actions feature.

 Feature Configuration: